Clash fan exposes man who made £1.2m from fake vinyl records

 Hutter’s home address was searched in July 2018 as a result, with officers seizing his phone and laptop, as well as a number of counterfeit records and sleeves, according to The Guardian.

-In addition to selling the vinyls on his website, it was discovered that he had also been selling them through a US website and eBay.
+In addition to selling the vinyl on his website, it was discovered that he had also been selling them through a US website and eBay.

 On eBay, he had listed almost 1,200 LPs in the space of one year and he charged customers up to £35 for the counterfeit albums.